AnuraagSun/AnuraagSun/README.md

 ---

 ### 🚀 About Me
-I'm an Soon to Be Embedded Systems Engineer with 3 years of experience in .
+I'm an Soon to Be Embedded Systems Engineer with 3 years of experience.
 I specialize in C , Rust ,and hardware design, and I love building things that solve real problems and make a difference.
 Whether it's designing embedded systems or exploring my passion for astronomy, I'm always excited about innovation, technology, and creating something meaningful.

 - 🌍 Based in India (•ᴗ<)✧
 - 🔧 Currently focused on RTOS-based IoT device